Jo Hanson: Awards

 Hanson was awarded with a National Endowment for the Arts Artist's Fellowship in 1977, a Visual Arts Project Grant in 1979.
 In 1992 Hanson was awarded a Lifetime Achievement Award from the Northern California Women's Caucus for Art.
-The Fresno Art Museum Council of 100 recognized her as a Distinguished Woman Artist in 1997.
+The Fresno Art Museum Council of 100 recognized her as a Distinguished Woman Artist in 1998.
 The National Women's Caucus for Art honored her with an Outstanding Achievement in Visual Arts award in 1997.

 Works

 Hansons work has been exhibited at The San Francisco Museum of Modern Art, Oakland Museum of California, Fresno Art Museum and Corcoran Gallery of Art among others.

 “Her personal act of sweeping her sidewalk grew into a celebrated public art practice and citywide anti-litter campaign.
 Hanson compiled volumes of urban detritus that are now recognized as an artistic tour de force which raised community awareness as it chronicled rapidly changing demographics.”

-One of Hanson's best known works is Crab Orchard Cemetery, a re-creation of her ancestral cemetery in Illinois, which opened at the Corcoran Gallery of Art in Washington, D.C. in 1974.
+One of Hanson's best known works is Crab Orchard Cemetery, a re-creation of her ancestral cemetery in Illinois, which opened at the Corcoran Gallery of Art in Washington, D.C., in 1974.
 Crab Orchard Cemetery has subsequently shown in two posthumous solo exhibitions at the Peninsula Museum of Art, in 2009 and again in 2021.
+It was exhibited again in 2025–26 at the Fresno Art Museum.

 Archives

 Hanson's archives are located with several institutions including the Smithsonian Archives of American Art.
-Crab Orchard Cemetery is currently with the Peninsula Museum of Art in San Bruno, California.
+Crab Orchard Cemetery is in the permanent collection of the Fresno Art Museum.
+It was acquired as a gift from the Peninsula Museum of Art in San Bruno, California in 2023.